turtleangWu/pixyll/_posts/2019-06-08-framework-for-potential-based-analysis.md

 $$\mathbb{E}\left[\sum\limits_{t=1}^T\ell_t(I_t)-\sum\limits_{t=1}^T\ell_t(i_T^*)\right],$$

-where $i_T^*$ is the best arm in hindsight and the expectation is taken over the possible randomness of the algorithm and loss generation model.
+where $i^*$ is the best arm in hindsight and the expectation is taken over the possible randomness of the algorithm and loss generation model.
 It can further be changed into the form related to the estimation losses $\hat{\ell}$.

 $$Regret_T= \mathbb{E}\left[\sum\limits_{t=1}^T\langle w_t, \hat{\ell}_t \rangle-\sum\limits_{t=1}^T\mathbb{E}_{I_t}\left[\hat{\ell}_t(i_T^*)|I_1, I_2, \cdots I_{t-1}\right]\right]$$

+In this post, we consider the regret to be compared with the best arm in expectation.
+That is, we skip the non-oblivious adversarial case and only consider stochastic setting and oblivious adversarial setting.

 # Potential function techniques